 Known as nihonshu, literally "Japanese alcohol" (日本酒), sake is definitely a world of its own that is worth discovering when in Japan.
 However, this clear beverage can be daunting for newcomers with its opaque bottles covered with calligraphic kanji labels.
-It might even be difficult to tell which bottle in your local Japanese supermarket contains nihonshu, let alone being able to choose between indistinguishable sake bottles.
+It might even be difficult to tell which bottle in your local Japanese supermarket contains nihonshu, let alone be able to choose between indistinguishable sake bottles.

-Fortunately, for those who are completely uninitiated to the fascinating world of nihonshu, we have got you covered in our Beginner’s Guide to Sake and Nihonshu 101: Different Types of Sake.
+Fortunately, for those who are uninitiated to the fascinating world of nihonshu, we have got you covered in our Beginner’s Guide to Sake and Nihonshu 101: Different Types of Sake.
 But now that we have covered the basics, there is still the matter of where to buy good sake in Japan.

 For a hands-on sake-making experience, join the 2-3 day Sake Brewing Experience in Nagano!
 The itinerary includes sake-brewing workshops, nihonshu tastings, sake pairings at a local restaurant, and overnight accommodation at a 100-year-old guesthouse.

 There is no shortage of sake shops in Tokyo but there are some special ones that are definitely worth visiting if you are curious about sake.
 Here are some shops where you can buy some great sake in Tokyo:

 Located in the basement of Ginza Six, the newest and most fashionable mall in Tokyo’s chic shopping neighborhood, Ginza Imadeya boasts a vast selection of sake from all around Japan.
 Unlike at supermarkets, all sake bottles here are refrigerated and kept in dim light for optimal storing conditions.